ESubrado/RickAndMorty-CharacterExplorer/README.md

 ### Home Page

-In this page (page.tsx), I've deleted some of the pre created elements and left only the tailwind's flex classes that serves as the main layout.
-I've chosen this since it already caters responsive screen size.
-There are three sections and each is separated Tailwind's flex and row-start-[n].
+In this page (page.tsx), I've deleted some of the pre created elements and leave only tailwind's flex classes which serves as the main layout.
+I've chosen this since it already supports responsive screen sizing.
+There are three sections in the page and each is separated Tailwind's flex and row-start-[n].
 These are Navigation, Main and Footer.

 Navigation contains a route to the character search page and the footer contains links for resources.
 Main for the header image and welcome note.